A Lesson to Learn: Union Pacific Corporation (UNP)

 Analysts’ Opinion of UNP

-Many brokerage firms have already submitted their reports for UNP stocks, with The Benchmark Company repeating the rating for UNP by listing it as a “Buy.”
-The predicted price for UNP in the upcoming period, according to The Benchmark Company is $250 based on the research report published on July 23rd of the current year 2021.
+Many brokerage firms have already submitted their reports for UNP stocks, with Barclays repeating the rating for UNP by listing it as a “Overweight.”
+The predicted price for UNP in the upcoming period, according to Barclays is $260 based on the research report published on October 04th of the current year 2021.

-Atlantic Equities, on the other hand, stated in their research note that they expect to see UNP reach a price target of $263.
-The rating they have provided for UNP stocks is “Overweight” according to the report published on July 12th, 2021.
+The Benchmark Company, on the other hand, stated in their research note that they expect to see UNP reach a price target of $250, previously predicting the price at $242.
+The rating they have provided for UNP stocks is “Buy” according to the report published on July 23rd, 2021.

-Loop Capital gave a rating of “Buy” to UNP, setting the target price at $269 in the report published on July 06th of the current year.
+Atlantic Equities gave a rating of “Overweight” to UNP, setting the target price at $263 in the report published on July 12th of the current year.

 Insider Trading